PartyDAO/party-protocol/docs/crowdfund.md

 - Are trying to buy _any_ token ID on an ERC721 contract.
 - While active, users can contribute ETH to the cause.
-- Succeeds if the host executes an arbitrary call with value through `buy()` to acquire an eligible NFT.
+- Succeeds when a host executes an arbitrary call with value through `buy()` and acquires an eligible NFT.
 - Fails if the `expiry` time passes before acquiring an eligible NFT.

 #### Crowdfund Specific Creation Options